infobloxopen/infoblox-netmri/README.rst

 To see documentation on the calls available, visit the page /api/docs on your NetMRI.

-Please also see https://github.com/infobloxopen/netmri-toolkit for examples.
+Please also see https://github.com/infobloxopen/netmri-toolkit and https://github.com/infobloxopen/infoblox-netmri/tree/master/examples/tutorial for examples.